 Mexico is already seeing reductions in electricity prices; though the recent low oil and natural gas prices are likely a contributing factor, this trend is also likely to be stimulated by the reforms.
-From December 2014 to December 2015, electricity rates fell between 30 to 42 percent for industry.
-The wholesale electricity market also began to operate in January of 2016 and renewable electricity-generation capacity increased by 8.5 percent from 2013-2014 alone.
-However, a differential in prices still exists: in the first six months of 2016, average wholesale prices in most locations of Mexico have ranged from \$48/MWh to \$60/MWh; while in Texas, the ERCOT North 345-kilovolt peak wholesale prices over the same period were \$22/MWh.
+From December 2014 to December 2015, electricity rates fell between 30 percent and 42 percent for industry.
+The wholesale electricity market also began to operate in January 2016, and renewable electricity generation capacity increased by 8.5 percent from 2013-2014 alone.57 However, a differential in prices still exists: in the first 6 months of 2016, average wholesale prices in most locations of Mexico ranged from \$48/MWh to \$60/MWh,58 while in Texas the ERCOT North 345-kilovolt peak wholesale prices over the same period were \$22/MWh.59

-6.3.2 Projected Actions and Potential Opportunities
+Projected Actions and Potential Opportunities

-Mexico's energy industry reforms may shift the cost-benefit analysis of enhanced integration in meaningful ways: these reforms were intended to increase generation in Northern Mexico (including a number of industrial centers); stimulate private-sector investment in the power industry; lower energy costs; increase flows of natural gas from the United States; and increase renewable energy and energy efficiency deployment.
+Mexico's energy industry reforms may shift the cost-benefit analysis of enhanced integration in meaningful ways: these reforms were intended to increase generation in northern Mexico (including a number of industrial centers), stimulate private-sector investment in the power industry, lower energy costs, increase flows of natural gas from the United States, and increase renewable energy and energy efficiency deployment.
 All of these objectives could have implications for the attractiveness of increasing cross-border coordination and electricity trade.

-According to analysis done by EIA, Mexico plans to build an additional 57 gigawatts of generation capacity from 2016 to 2030 and double natural gas imports from the United States from 2013 to 2018, 72 which will lead to a decline in electricity subsidies.
-The Program for Development of the National Electricity System, an annual report known by its Spanish acronym "PRODESEN," also demonstrates the intent to increase transmission capacity within Mexico, with some developments that could have impacts on cross-border trade, including connection of the Baja California Peninsula to the Mexican federal system by 2021 and construction of a new 150-MW asynchronous connection between Nogales, Sonora, and Arizona.
-The government of Mexico is also studying the possibility of a larger east-west transmission line along the U.S. border, with the objective of enhancing transmission capacity in Northern Mexico and facilitating crossborder trade.
-75 Policy, regulatory, infrastructure, and economic changes in Mexico may lead to a number of other new opportunities.
-The smart grid is a key area of focus; the PRODESEN report supports a smart grid program every three years to evaluate projects for the integration of new technologies into transmission; new wide-area monitoring systems; diagnostics and protections coordination using phasor measurements; and automation and modernization of substations.
-These investments will likely stimulate interest among U.S. generators to export electricity to Mexico; increase potential for flows from Mexico to the United States to supply U.S. demand for clean energy and essential reliability services; expand trade flows in both directions to enhance reliability; and/or improve cooperation to stimulate clean energy development; and reduce GHG emissions.
-Mexico's increasing importation of U.S. natural gas has been and will remain an economic and environmental opportunity for both sides, by offsetting expensive and high-GHG-emitting diesel generation in Mexico and creating economic opportunities for U.S. exporters.
-The resulting reduction in electricity costs in Mexico could boost overall North American competitiveness and opportunities to integrate supply chains.
+According to analysis done by EIA, Mexico plans to build an additional 57 gigawatts of generation capacity from 2016 to 2030 and double natural gas imports from the United States from 2013 to 2018,60 which will lead to a decline in electricity subsidies.
+The Program for Development of the National Electricity System, an annual report known by its Spanish acronym "PRODESEN," also demonstrates the intent to increase transmission capacity within Mexico, with some developments that could have impacts on cross-border trade, including connection of the Baja California Peninsula to the Mexican federal system by 2021 and construction of a new 150-megawatt asynchronous connection between Nogales, Sonora, and Arizona.^{61,62} The Mexican government is also studying the possibility of a larger east-west transmission line along the U.S. border, with the objective of enhancing transmission capacity in northern Mexico and facilitating cross-border trade.63 Policy, regulatory, infrastructure, and economic changes in Mexico may lead to a number of other new opportunities.

+The smart grid is a key area of focus; the PRODESEN report supports a smart grid program every 3 years to evaluate projects for the integration of new technologies into transmission, new wide-area monitoring systems, diagnostics and protections coordination using phasor measurements, and automation and modernization of substations.
+These investments will likely stimulate interest among U.S. generators to export electricity to Mexico, increase potential for flows from Mexico to the United States to supply U.S. demand for clean energy and essential reliability services, expand trade flows in both directions to enhance reliability, improve cooperation to stimulate clean energy development, and reduce GHG emissions.
+Mexico's increasing importation of U.S. natural gas has been and will remain an economic and environmental opportunity for both sides by offsetting expensive and high GHG-emitting diesel generation in Mexico could boost overall North American competitiveness and opportunities to integrate supply chains.64